15 - 18 lessons

 Using the Governor-General fact sheet explain to students the Governor-General's role in representing the Queen in Australia.

 Ask students to think of at least 5 questions about Parliament House in Canberra.
-Depending on students' familiarity with Parliament House, these questions could range from 'what does it look like?' or 'what is it for?' to 'what work is done in the two chambers?'
+Depending on students' familiarity with Parliament House, these questions could range from 'what does it look like?' or 'what is it for?' to 'what work is done in the Senate?'

 Give students time to research the answers to these questions.
 Ask students to partner up to share what they have learned about Parliament House.
 This information could be collated and displayed in the classroom under the heading 'what we know about Parliament House'.